A Travel Price Comparison for Italy Sorrento vs. Amalfi for Food, Couples, Backpackers, and Nightlife

 A week in Sorrento or Amalfi?

-Many travelers enjoy the food and shopping when visiting the laid back destination of Sorrento.
+Many travelers enjoy the food and shopping when visiting the accessible destination of Sorrento.
 This small city offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Amalfi is a great place to explore.
 It's no surprise that food is why people visit.
 It is common to spend one week here.
 Hiking can easily take up a good amount of your time here, too.
 One week is a great amount of time to relax and see the many things that Amalfi has to offer.
 This town offers something for everyone.